 Your homepage is not your landing page.

-If you’re spending money on internet, radio, television or print ads, you need to custom build a specific “landing page” for each of those ads.
+If you’re spending money on the internet, radio, television, or print ads, you must custom-build a specific “landing page” for each ad.
 Landing pages are not websites.
-They look like a website and will link to your main website, but they are specifically built, tested and tweaked, to match a specific advertising campaign.
+They look like a website and will link to your main website, but they are specifically built, tested, and tweaked to match a specific advertising campaign.

 It’s all about expectations.
-If someone clicks on an ad for dual-diagnosis treatment, then it’s essential that the page they land on is all about dual-diagnosis.
+If someone clicks on an ad for dual-diagnosis treatment, then the page they land on must be all about dual-diagnosis.

 The Drug Rehab Homepage

-Websites are for people that either found you organically or for your admissions team, to walk a potential client through your website one click at a time.
-If you don’t have custom landing pages built, for each of your direct marketing messages, you could be losing, 75% of your potential admissions from those methods, or more.
+Websites are for people who found you organically or for your admissions team to walk a potential client through your website one click at a time.
+If you don’t have custom landing pages built for each of your direct marketing messages, you could be losing 75% of your potential admissions from those methods or more.

 Landing pages are affordable to build but costly to ignore

-If you know what you’re doing creating specific landing pages is essential.
-For example, if you are advertising for people that need “opiate detox”, you would send them to a custom landing page, that focuses predominately on opiate detox.
-It will be similar in look and feel to the “Detox” page on your website except, the landing page content, will be more specific, to the exact keywords they searched for.
+Creating specific landing pages is essential if you know what you’re doing.
+For example, if you advertise for people who need “opiate detox,” you would send them to a custom landing page that focuses predominately on opiate detox.
+It will be similar in look and feel to your website’s “Detox” page except for the landing page content, which will be more specific to the keywords they searched for.

-Your Opiate Detox Landing Page will mention all the different forms of opiates including Heroin.
+Your Opiate Detox Landing Page will mention all the different forms of opiates, including Heroin.
 Your landing page will mention using medications in detox, like Buprenorphine, Naloxone, and Vivitrol.
-What your opiate landing page won’t mention is alcohol.
+What your opiate landing page won’t say is alcohol.

-As a side benefit, this really helps with your search engine optimization.
+As a side benefit, this helps with your search engine optimization.
 You’re creating positive signals to Google.
-That’s because people are clicking on your page, scrolling and reading the information.
-All of this behavior is tracked by the algorithm.
+That’s because people click on your page, scroll, and read the information.
+The algorithm tracks all of this behavior.

 It’s worse in reverse.
 Do you think a person with an alcohol problem wants to be compared to a heroin user?
 Heck No!

-If your advertising “Alcohol Treatment” you want to send that searcher to a page all about alcohol treatment.
-Yes, there will be a carefully placed link to “Other Addictions” for the dully addicted but the page will attract Alcoholic.
-I am just trying to make a point here why Landing Pages work.
+If you advertise “Alcohol Treatment,” you want to send that searcher to a page all about alcohol treatment.
+Yes, there will be a carefully placed link to “Other Addictions” for the dully addicted, but the page will attract alcoholics.
+I am just trying to make a point here about why Landing Pages work.

 Landing pages are much more than just different content.
-There will be several “CTA” Call to Actions, a lot of Tracking and Tweaking!
+There will be several “CTA” Calls to Action and a lot of Tracking and Tweaking!

-When a person responds to an ad for say “Opiate Detox” they’re usually in action mode, not research.
-When a person is in action mode, you need to give them multiple avenues to contact you.
+When people respond to an ad for “Opiate Detox,” they’re usually in action mode, not research.
+When a person is in action mode, you must give them multiple avenues to contact you.
 This needs to be aggressive but with a subtle touch.
 You don’t want to look like a neon billboard.
-This comes across as distrust worthy Landing pages usually have a carefully placed “quick contact” form.
-A custom chat window, that says “Can I answer your opiate detox questions?”
-Obviously, a click to call and several well placed phone numbers.
+This comes across as untrustworthy because Landing pages usually have a carefully placed “quick contact” form.
+A custom chat window that says, “Can I answer your opiate detox questions?”
+A click-to-call and several well-placed phone numbers.

-Once the landing page is up and running the hard work begins.
-This is when we roll up our sleeves and start tracking users and reviewing the analytics.
-We place scroll tracking on all landing pages which tells us where someone exits the landing page.
+Once the landing page is up and running, the hard work begins.
+This is when we roll our sleeves and start tracking users and reviewing the analytics.
+We place scroll tracking on all landing pages, telling us where someone exits the page.
 On videos, we place time tracking to see how long each visitor watches and when they exit.
-Analytics are used to see where visitors came from, and where they go next.
-We constantly analyze data and make corrections and then start the process all over again.
+Analytics are used to see where visitors come from and where they go.
+We constantly analyze data, make corrections, and start the process repeatedly.

 Avoiding Website Developers